ebenezarchinelo/Phishing-Analysis/README.md

 1. The use of Fear and Urgency in Email content
 Subject: “Binance Cybersecurity”
 Finding: The subject creates a sense of fear and urgency, a strategy to prompt users to click malicious links in the email.
-2. The promise of compensation in Bitcoin to bypass critical thinking..
+2. The promise of compensation in Bitcoin to bypass critical thinking.
 3. Wrong Binance logo.
 4. Non-professional content formatting.
 5. Generic Greeting.